Amenokal-Labs/decentralized-exchange/README.md

 - If you're on Windows, you will need to run this command in  Git BASH or WSL:
  `curl -L https://foundry.paradigm.xyz | bash`

-- to initialize a new project :
+- to initialize the project :
- `forge init `

-- Or in case the folder is not empty use :
   `forge init --force`

 - To check everything is working correctly use :